Updated: March 5, 2026

 Why choose Goldcrest?

-Frequently Asked Questions about Buying Property After Brexit
+Frequently Asked Questions about Buying Property in Portugal after Brexit

 British citizens can still buy property in Portugal after Brexit, but if they are looking to live in the country for more than three months (in a six-month period), they will need to have a valid residency permit.

-Residency options for UK citizens looking to relocate to Portugal include the Golden Visa, D7 Visa, and Digital Nomad Visa.
+Residency options for UK citizens looking to relocate to Portugal include the Golden Visa, D7 Visa, Digital Nomad Visa, among others.
 The many different residency options are one key advantage of moving to Portugal.

 Foreign ownership doesn’t guarantee prolonged stay rights.
 Depending on the country, non-EU residents can stay for up to 90 days within 180 days.
 A visa or residence permit is required for extended stays.